 My brother was obsessed with the demo for this.
 We never found a copy of the full game, though.

 People are still keeping Dark Reign alive today, funnily enough.

 I played the demo for this so much.

 So I put it to you: 1997 was filled with bangers.
-Hell, the last five years of the ’90s will probably go unchallenged for the amount of hits that came out.
+Hell, the last five years of the ’90s will probably go unchallenged for the number of hits that came out.
 Nostalgia plays a large part in that, of course, and game development is a very different beast.